 For instance, if your child plans to pursue a traditional university education in Quebec―two years of CEGEP followed by three years of university―you can spread the withdrawals over this entire period, thus making the money last throughout your child’s school career.

 From a more technical standpoint, there are certain ways of withdrawing that have proven more effective than others.
 Of course, each case is unique, but in general, withdrawing your funds in the following order is a good strategy:

-- EAPs: It usually makes more sense to withdraw the government grants first.
-Things don’t always go according to plan and if a beneficiary drops out of school along the way, grants have to be returned to the government.
-By withdrawing the grants first, you make sure your beneficiary will receive 100% of the grant money received on his or her behalf.
+1. EAP withdrawals (grants and investment income): It usually makes more sense to withdraw the EAPs first, thus ensuring your beneficiary receives 100% of the grant money received on his or her behalf.
+Things don’t always go according to plan and if a beneficiary drops out of school along the way, grants have to be returned to the applicable government.

-- ROC (refund of contributions): The amount invested in the RESP continues to grow tax-free as long as it remains in the account.
-Keeping this money as backup funds for school may therefore be good move it you don’t need it right away.
+2. ROC withdrawals (contributions): The amount invested in the RESP continues to grow tax-free as long as it remains in the account.
+Keeping this money as backup funds for school may therefore be a good move it you don’t need it right away.
 You could even reinvest this money for a younger sibling’s education.

 REMEMBER TO CONSIDER TAX IMPACTS

 Regardless of the strategy you choose, we generally don’t recommend withdrawing everything at once; tapping into your RESP requires some tax planning.
-Remember that although the ROC paid to the subscriber is tax-free, it’s not the case for EAPs, which are always taxed in the beneficiary’s hands.
+Remember that although the ROC withdrawals are tax-free, it’s not the case for EAPs, which are always taxed in the beneficiary’s hands

 Since students generally have little other income (part-time jobs with low wages), it’s safe to say they will pay little or no tax on the EAPs.
 However, it’s always good to bear in mind that these EAPs will be added to their income when they file their tax return, and to plan your withdrawals accordingly, especially in the case of students with a higher side income.